jpfranca-br/printer/README.md

 }
 ```

+Here’s an improved version with clearer instructions, better formatting, and some added context for ease of understanding:

+---

-## Testing
+## Testing the Service

-Once the service is running (with the default printer.config file provided) you can test it by simply sending a message to the MQTT topic:
+After starting the service (using the default `printer.config` file provided), you can test its functionality by publishing a message to the MQTT topic using the following command:

 ```bash
 mosquitto_pub -h broker.hivemq.com -p 1883 -t printerserver -m '{